Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: CP asymmetry and Boltzmann equations for Leptogenesis

+Here, $y_h$ serves as the infrared regulator for the $t$-channel process.
+To capture the finite thermal mass effects of the Higgs boson in the early universe bath, we used $m_h(T) \approx 0.4 T$~\cite{Davidson:2008bu} .
+In terms of the standard evolution variable $z = M_\beta/T$, this yields a dynamic regulator $y_h(z) = 0.16/z^2$.
+Finally, the total washout term in the Boltzmann equations is given by

-includes contributions from inverse decays and $\Delta L=1$ scattering processes.
-We neglect $\Delta L=2$ processes, which arise solely from SM interactions and are known to give negligible contributions.
+which includes contributions from inverse decays, $\Delta L=1$ scattering processes, and $2\rightarrow2$ scattering processes.
+We neglect $\Delta L=2$ processes, which arise solely from interactions between RHNs and SM particles, as they are known to give negligible contributions.
 The equilibrium yields of the RHNs and the SM leptons entering the Boltzmann equations are given by

 where $s$ denotes the entropy density of the thermal bath.
 The RHN equilibrium yield follows the Maxwell-Boltzmann distribution appropriate for non-relativistic species, while the lepton equilibrium yield corresponds to relativistic fermions in thermal equilibrium.
 Substituting the entropy density, $s=(g_{*s}2\pi^2T^3)/45$ into Eq.~(\ref{Eq:Yleq}) eliminates the explicit temperature dependence in the equilibrium lepton yield, yielding